rnpbr/opennetworking-docs/docs/en/Ferramentas/Zabbix/Configurando Auto Discovery.md

 Auto discovery in Zabbix works based on two entities:

-* **Discovery Rule**: Defines the IP range to be scanned, the type of check (e.g., SNMP, ICMP), and how to extract the hostname.
+* **Discovery Rule**: Defines the range of IPs to be scanned, the type of check (e.g. SNMP, ICMP), and how to extract the host name.
-* **Discovery Action**: Applies rules after detection (e.g., add to monitoring, apply template, move to group).
+* **Discovery Action**: Applies rules after detection (e.g. add to monitoring, apply template, move to group).

 ---